-In the first of a five-part series, senior editor Mario Fraioli writes about preparing for his first ultramarathon.
+In the first of a three-part series, senior editor Mario Fraioli writes about preparing for his first ultramarathon.

 Peer pressure will cause you to do funny things sometimes.